Thursday, November 21, 2024

 TL;DR: The graphics card MOSTLY helps with 3D viewport (rotating, zooming, panning a 3D model).

-Rendering: Although AutoCAD will somewhat use the GPU to speed up rendering. #CPU cores has way more influence in fast renders.
-Some renderers (3DS Max & Lumion) will use the CUDA cores on NVIDIA GPUs and speed up significantly, not AutoCAD however.
+Rendering: Although AutoCAD will somewhat use the GPU to speed up rendering. #CPU cores is way more important.
+Some renderers (3DS Max & Lumion) will use the CUDAs (NVIDIA GPUs “cores”) to speed things up, not AutoCAD however.

 RAM